vaadin/framework/README-TESTS.md

 ## Creating a TestBench test for a UI
 All new test for the projects must be created as TestBench3+ tests
 ### Test class naming
-TestBench 3+ tests follows a naming conventions which automatically maps the test to the UI class.
-The TB3 test class should be named **UIClassTest**, e.g. if UI is **LabelModes** then the TB3+ test is **LabelModesTest**.
+TestBench 3+ tests usually follow a naming convention which automatically maps the test to the UI class.
+By the convention, the TB3 test class should be named **UIClassTest**, e.g. if UI is **LabelModes** then the TB3+ test is **LabelModesTest**.
 Inside the LabelModesTest class there are 1..N methods which test various aspects of the LabelModes UI.
+This is the preferred way, but not strictly necessary; sometimes it's more conventient to use a different name for the UI and test class.
+In that case, remember to override the `AbstractTB3Test::getUIClass()` method in the test.

 ### Super class
 There are a couple of super classes you can use for a TB3+ test: